jokada-redhat/jmxstat/README.md

 ## How to use jmxstat

-First of all, you must define the environment variable EAP_HOME
+First of all, you must define the environment variable EAP_HOME.

 ~~~
 $ export JDG_HOME=/opt/jboss/jboss-datagrid-6.5.1-server